abhishekonWork/IPO-Widget/DEPLOY.md

 1. A GitHub account — free code storage that Render reads from.
 2. A Render account — free hosting that runs your app 24/7.
-3. (Optional but recommended) A UptimeRobot account — keeps the free Render app from "falling asleep" between visits.
+3. (Optional but recommended) A free cron-ping account (cron-job.org) — keeps the free Render app from "falling asleep" between visits.

 ---